psrc/urbansim2/data/conversion/READMEopusdifs.md

 A standard Opus cache needs a few changes before converting to hdf5 file.
 These are:

 1. Add a table zoning_heights.
-This is a post-processed table from MS-SQL table heights, using the script [process_heights.R](https://github.com/psrc/urbansim2/tree/dev/data/zoning) and exported into Opus cache using
+This is a table created from development constraints that contain info about heights and lot coverage.
+It can be created using the script [create_heights_from_constraints.R](https://github.com/psrc/urbansim2/tree/dev/data/zoning/create_heights_from_constraints.R) and exported into Opus cache using

 ```
 python -m opus_core.tools.convert_table csv flt -d . -o  cache_dir_for_urbansim2/year -t zoning_heights